 Yes, you can!
 If you choose to buy us out, we will order an appraisal to determine the fair market value of your home.
 The payment you make to Unison will be similar to what you would pay if you sold your home.
 However, in order to prevent "cherry picking", Unison cannot share any losses with you when you buy us out.

-Since Unison's funding is not intended to be short-term financing, we do not allow you to buy out our investment during the first three years (in some rare cases the waiting period is five years).
+Since Unison's funding is not intended to be short-term financing, we do not allow you to buy out our investment during the first three years.

 Our agreements call a "buy out" a "Special Termination".
 Learn more here.

 The minimum amount we can contribute is 5 percent of the value of the home.

 Unison’s percentage share in the future change in the home’s value is variable depending on the amount invested and can be between 17.5% and 70% with the most common share being 35%.

 In certain situations, Unison needs to use special pricing for transactions that involve more risk and which would therefore not qualify under standard pricing.

 Usually, special pricing involves increasing Unison's share of the future change in your home's value or decreasing the initial amount of funding provided by Unison.